 What’s not to love about a plant named for the butterflies it attracts?
 The butterfly bush (Buddleia) has much more to offer as well.
 It also attracts bees and plenty of hummingbirds.
 The plant is a long-lasting perennial in several zones and it’s easy to care for.

 To me, the buddleia is like a magical shrub.
-There’s something kind of free-flowing, almost messy to its shape, and to how rapidly it grows on its woody base.
+There’s something kind of free-flowing and natural to its shape, and to how rapidly it grows on its woody base.
 Despite its sometimes uneven appearance, the buddleia makes a perfect centerpiece or backdrop in a xeric garden.
 Ours sits in the center of a forefront bed, where we can watch hummingbirds and butterflies visit from our patio, but I have seen the attractive bush used well against walls and walkways throughout New Mexico.

 Caring for Butterfly Bushes